 Leica has built the whole TL system around the touchscreen, which means you can drag settings around like apps on your phone, and also change the thumb wheels to control things like exposure compensation and ISO.
 Flicking up from the base of the screen brings up your snaps, while swiping down on the side menu locks the controls to prevent accidental touches.

 It’s a bold move that’s bound to split opinion.
-So far, I’ve enjoyed not feeling the urge to constantly fiddle with dials, and it’s great to see a camera with such serious power (there’s a new 24MP APS-C sensor under the hood) embrace the strengths of of a proper touchscreen interface.
+I actually enjoyed not feeling the urge to constantly fiddle with dials, and it’s great to see a camera with such serious power (there’s a new 24MP APS-C sensor and processor under the hood) embrace the strengths of of a proper touchscreen interface.

 Performance: a speedy photographic sidekick